maurock/lstm/README.md

-# lstm
+# Long Short Term Memory (LSTM)
-LSTM coded in pytorch.
-It can be adapted to different datasets.
+This repository contains a LSTM network coded in pytorch.
+It can be adapted to different datasets for time series regression.